 Nassau County Behavioral Health Helpline: (516) 227-TALK (8255)

 516-227-TALK is a collaborative venture between the Nassau County Department of Human Services, Office of Mental Health, Chemical Dependency and Developmental Disabilities Services and Long Island Crisis Center.
 It serves residents who struggle with mental illness and/or substance use disorders, providing short-term crisis intervention counseling and support.
 This Helpline also serves as the intake department for the county’s Mobile Crisis Unit.

 All calls are confidential and are answered weekdays from 9:00 a.m. to 5:00 p.m. by County behavioral health professionals.
 Long Island Crisis Center’s highly-trained crisis intervention counselors answer the Helpline after 5PM and on weekends and holidays.
 The helpline will guarantee that clients struggling with mental health and/or substance abuse issues can get support and direction when they decide they are ready – any time – day or night.

 Online and Mobile Chat Counseling

 Speak to a counselor from any computer, tablet or smart phone!
-Free live online and mobile counseling is available Monday-Friday from 7:00 PM to 11:00 PM.
+Free live online and mobile counseling is available 7 days a week from 5:00 PM to 11:00 PM.
 This service is for Long Island residents only.